3.9. Module Handling

 Restrictions:

-• You can only move single modules.
+• You can only move a single module.

 • Use an ItemModelView instead of a ListView if you need to display lists or tables in your GUI.